 This guide produced by OHCHR focuses on access to Room XX (the Human Rights and Alliance of Civilizations Room) at the Palais des Nations.
 In addition, the guide provides general useful information on accessibility at the Palais des Nations and within the city of Geneva on pages 27-37.

-If you encounter accessibility barriers on ungeneva.org, please contact email@example.com.
+If you encounter accessibility barriers on www.ungeneva.org, please use the contact form.
 We are consistently trying to improve our services; if you have any feedback on how we can do better, let us know.
 If you are interested in how to make your website more accessible, resources for improving web accessibility are available here https://www.un.org/en/webaccessibility/index.shtml